microsoft/MPPC23-Power-Apps/lab2/README.md

     ![Image](./assets/center-image.png)

 1. Now to use Power Apps Ideas.
 Make sure the gallery is still in edit mode.
 And select the gallery body containing the Price.
-Then click the lightbulb icon which appears above it.
+Then select the **arrow** next to the lightbulb icon which appears above it.
+Next, select **Text formatting**.

     ![Lightbulb](./assets/click-lightbulb.png)